diesimo-ai/self-driving-taxi-chatbot/readme.md

 # Driveless Taxi chatbot

-## Overview
+## Over view
-This is IA chatbot application for driveless taxi using NLP (Natural Language Processing ) and Deep Learning.
+This is IA chatbot application for self-driving taxi using NLP (Natural Language Processing ) and Deep Learning.
 The main goal of the app is to interact with the client after he gets in the car.
-- It ask the client to enter the adress destination, recommends songs, places to visit like restaurant, shop and so on
+- It ask the client to enter the destination adress, recommends songs, places to visit like: restaurant, shop and so on
-- It also assures the passnger comfort and the security during the driving.
+- It also assures the passenger comfort and the security during the driving.

 ## Requirements tools
-- Python 3.7.*
+- Python 3.7
 - NLTK
-- Pytorch
+- PyTorch

 ## Libraries